-I’m not sure how many times I can mention the views of Hong Kong in this things to do list, but it’s for good reason.
-Another great way to take advantage of these views is visiting a rooftop bar.
+I’m not sure how many times I can mention the views of Hong Kong in this things-to-do list, but it’s for good reason.
+Another great way to take advantage of these views is by visiting a rooftop bar.
 Luckily plenty of these bars popped up over the last few years.
 There are even some incredible rooftop pool bars you can spend your days at.

 Red Light District

 The Hong Kong public transit system is one of the best in the world for large cities.
 That being said, sometimes you need to get somewhere quickly.
 Hop on one of the minibusses in town and hold on for your life.
 The mini-bus drivers treat every ride like they are auditioning for The Fast and the Furious.
 This ride is sure to make even the biggest adrenaline junkie white knuckle their ride.